 Split your monthly distributions equally between short-term savings for the remodel and long-term savings.

 This would get you to your $30,000 goal in about four years, give or take depending on how much you pay in taxes on these distributions.
 Meanwhile, you could start contributing to a fund that offers better growth over a longer time horizon.

 Set aside all of your $1,600 monthly distributions, less taxes, for the remodeling project.
 At that rate, you will have the $30,000 you need in about two years.
 Once you’ve paid for the remodel, you can reinvest your distributions for the longer term.

 Then the second question is, where to invest this money?

-is one fund that does it all — and with a low annual expense ratio of 0.15%.
+If you’re a buy-and-hold investor, the Vanguard LifeStrategy Conservative Growth Fund is one fund that does it all — and with a low annual expense ratio of 0.15%.
 The fund is very well diversified, with holdings across many different markets, including large U.S. stocks, small-company shares, international equities, and bonds.

 If you are gearing toward a set time horizon, say 10 years from now, a target date fund may be a better fit.
 Most of the major fund companies, including Fidelity, T. Rowe Price and Vanguard, offer such funds, which gradually adjust their allocations with a specific end date in mind.
 In your case, a 2025 might be the way to go.